 However, his head seemed fresh even after a few days past, even his eyes opened widely saying “where is my body?!
 Do come back to my head and I’ll have another battle!”
 It’s said that people heard his screaming it night by night.

 One night, his head once again shouted claiming his body back, his head flew away to Edo (present Tokyo).

 Where his head fell off now it’s called “Masakado no Kubizuka”, the grave of Masakado’s head, frightened locals built the grave and he was enshrined at Kanda Myojin (Shrine) in 1309.

 It’s been removed once the Kanto Great Earthquake struck the area, finance ministry officials died in accidents and in a strange death

-Until this day, Masakdo is still the object of the awe and his grave has been taken good care of.
+Until this day, Masakado is still the object of the awe and his grave has been taken good care of.
 Now he is considered to be the guardian spirit of Tokyo.

 Emperor Sutoku was born under the unfortunate star.
 There were numerous Imperial succession disputes until Emperor Sutoku took the throne.

-In 1156, right before he began to reign, the Hogen Rebellion occurred which he failed to put down, Sutoku escaped from a death, but had to exile in Sanuki-no-kuni (present Shikoku region).death but had to exile in Sanuki-no-kuni (present Shikoku region).
+In 1156, right before he began to reign, the Hogen Rebellion occurred which he failed to put down, Sutoku escaped from a death, but had to exile in Sanuki-no-kuni (present Shikoku region).